Logic model

 Example of a logic model for a school-based self-management educational interventions for asthma in children and adolescents.

-A logic model is a hypothesized description of the causal chains in certain plans, used to show social programs of action and the results desired from them.
+A logic model is a hypothesized description of the causal chains in certain plans, used to show social programs and the results desired from them.
 They lead from inputs to outputs and then outcomes.
-Logic models can be considered a visualisation of the desired relationship between action and change in the area being evaluated.
-A basic narrative logic model is as follows: Input: teachers trained on child asthma; Output: children develop better skills to deal with asthma; Outcome: asthmatic children are healthier.
-Logic models are typically used in professional settings however can be relevant outside of the workplace for personal projects.
+Logic models can be considered a visualization of the relationship between actions and change in the area being evaluated.
+A basic narrative logic model is as follows: Input: teachers trained in child asthma; Output: children develop better skills to deal with asthma; Outcome: asthmatic children are healthier.
+Logic models are typically used in professional settings; however, they can be relevant outside of the workplace for personal projects.

-Logic models usually take form in a graphical depiction of the "if-then" causal relationships between the various elements leading to the outcome but rarely can be found being used in narrative form instead.
-The core of a logic model is the graphical or narrative depiction, but it also comprises relevant theories, evidences, assumptions and beliefs that support the model and the various processes behind it.
+Logic models usually take the form of a graphical depiction of the "if-then" causal relationships between the various elements leading to the outcome, but they are rarely presented in narrative form.
+The core of a logic model is the graphical or narrative depiction, but it also comprises relevant theories, evidence, assumptions, and beliefs that support the model and the various underlying processes.

-Logic models are implemented by the administrative branch of employees in a workplace to plan and execute interventions, schemes and programs.
-They are typically employed in the public sector but are also prevalent in private firms where they are used to organize and conduct literature reviews or for employee training purposes.
-The domains of application for logic models are various; waste management, poultry inspection, business education, heart disease and stroke prevention are but a few common examples.
-Since they are used in many contexts for different purposes, the typical components, complexity and levels of detail in logic models varies depending on the literature they are found in (compare for example the W.K.
+Logic models are implemented by administrative staff in a workplace to plan and execute interventions, schemes, and programs.
+They are typically employed in the public sector, but are also prevalent in private firms, where they are used to organize and conduct literature reviews or for employee training purposes.
+The domains of application for logic models are various; waste management, poultry inspection, business education, and heart disease and stroke prevention are a few common examples.
+Since they are used in many contexts for different purposes, the typical components, complexity, and levels of detail in logic models vary depending on the literature in which they are found (compare for example the W.K.
 Kellogg Foundation presentation of the logic model, mainly aimed for evaluation, with the numerous types of logic models found in the intervention mapping framework).

 History of logic models

-Citing Funnell and Rogers's account (2011), Joy A. Frechtling's (2015) encyclopedia article traces logic model underpinnings to the 1950s.
-Patricia J. Rogers's (2005) encyclopedia article instead traces it back to Edward A. Suchman's (1967) book about evaluative research.
-Both encyclopedia articles and LeCroy (2018) mention increasing interest, usage and publications about the subject.
+Citing Funnell and Rogers's account (2011), Joy A. Frechtling's (2015) encyclopedia article traces the underpinnings of logic models to the 1950s.
+Patricia J. Rogers's (2005) encyclopedia article instead traces it back to Edward A. Suchman's (1967) book on evaluative research.
+Both encyclopedia articles and LeCroy (2018) mention increasing interest, usage, and publications about the subject.

 Uses of the logic model

 Program planning

 One of the most important uses of the logic model is for program planning.
-It is suggested to use the logic model to focus on the intended outcomes of a particular program.
-The guiding questions change from "what is being done?" to "what needs to be done"?
-McCawley suggests that by using this new reasoning, a logic model for a program can be built by asking the following questions in sequence:
+The logic model is used to focus on the intended outcomes of a particular program.
+The guiding questions change from "what is being done?" to "what needs to be done?"
+McCawley suggests that, by using this new reasoning, a logic model for a program can be built by asking the following questions in sequence: